 We considered dozens of processors, narrowing our selection down to the most small business-friendly merchant services providers.
 We evaluated each across 22 data points divided into the categories of Pricing and Contract, Payment Types, Features, and Expert Score.
 From our evaluation, we selected the 10 top-scoring payment processors to feature in this guide.

 The result is our list of the best merchant services.
 However, we adjust the criteria for specific use cases, such as for different business types and merchant categories.
 This is why every merchant services provider has multiple scores across our site, depending on the use case you are looking for.
-For this in-depth analysis, we looked closely at how Stripe and Adyen performed.
+For this in-depth analysis, we looked closely at how Stripe vs Adyen and how they performed.

 Click through the tabs below for our overall online payment processor evaluation criteria: